vague-rabbit/deltaRateChanger/README.md

 ![](screenshot.png?raw=true)
 # δ Rate Changer
-My attempt at creating a rate changer for osu.
+My attempt at creating a rate changer for osu!.
 Written in python using PyQt5.

 # Install and setup